SiddharthChillale/SiddharthChillale.github.io/content/projects/directx_adventures/dx_11_adv.md

   relative: true
 ---

+This is journal noting down the topics I had to cover through my deep dive into D3D11.

 1.  **Rendering Triangles through rasterization**: Knowledge about the rendering pipeline process where triangles are converted into pixels on the screen by the graphics processing unit (GPU) through a technique called rasterization.